OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 ##Modules Used

 ####SpeechRecognition
 This module is the main module for speech recognition as it has the class that is used for listening to the microphone and getting an audio file.
 This module also contains the necessary code for the normal Google speech recognition to be used.
 The module also contains code to use the CMU Sphinx recognition service.
+This works by creating an audio file that is then sent away, to whichever speech recognition service is being used, then returns the text as a string.

-* This module is currently in the process of adding more recognition services(IBM Speech To Text, Microsoft Bing Voice Recognition).
+* This module has been updated and more recognition services(IBM Speech To Text, Microsoft Bing Voice Recognition, and others).

 ####PocketSphinx
 This module is for the CMU Sphinx recognition service.
 This modules is required as the CMU Sphinx service is an offline service.
 Since it does not need to be connected to the internet the module needs to downloaded as it contains all the necessary elements to do speech recognition.